DenverArtMuseum/her-brush/content/exhibition/introduction.md

 >“The Three Obediences—I’ve had none all my life.”<br />
 >— Ema Saikō

->「 三従総欠一生涯」<br />
+><span lang="ja">「 三従総欠一生涯」<br />
->江馬細香
+>江馬細香</span>

 {{< q-figure id="2018-146" >}}

 In this folk painting, an aged woman clutching Buddhist rosary beads crouches on a mat.

-Overhead hang the characters: The Three Obediences (Sanjū 三従), a Confucian code of propriety stating that a virtuous woman is beholden to her father, husband, and, finally, son.
+Overhead hang the characters: The Three Obediences (Sanjū <span lang="ja">三従</span>), a Confucian code of propriety stating that a virtuous woman is beholden to her father, husband, and, finally, son.
 This social tenet originated in China and grew popular throughout East Asia, including Japan.
 It captures the challenges imposed by strict gender roles and expectations.

 {{< q-figure id="2018-182" >}}